A Patient’s Guide to Impingement Syndrome

 Rehabilitation after shoulder surgery can be a slow process.
 You will probably need to attend therapy sessions for several weeks, and you should expect full recovery to take several months.
 Getting the shoulder moving as soon as possible is important.
 However, this must be balanced with the need to protect the healing muscles and tissues.

 Dr. Kiritsis will have you wear a sling to support and protect the shoulder for a few days after surgery.
 Ice and electrical stimulation treatments may be used during your first few therapy sessions to help control pain and swelling from the surgery.
 Your therapist may also use massage and other types of hands-on treatments to ease muscle spasms and pain.

 Therapy can progress quickly after a simple arthroscopic procedure.
 Treatments start out with range-of-motion exercises and gradually work into active stretching and strengthening.
 You just need to be careful to avoid doing too much, too quickly.

 More aggressive therapy starts four to six weeks after surgery.
 You may begin with light isometric strengthening exercises.
 These exercises work the muscles without straining the healing tissues.

 At about six weeks you start doing more active strengthening.
 Exercises focus on improving the strength and control of the rotator cuff muscles and the muscles around the shoulder blade.
 Your therapist will help you retrain these muscles to keep the ball of the humerus in the socket.
 This helps your shoulder move smoothly during all your activities.

-Some of the exercises you’ll do are designed get your shoulder working in ways that are similar to your work tasks and sport activities.
+Some of the exercises you’ll do are designed to get your shoulder working in ways that are similar to your work tasks and sports activities.
 Your therapist will help you find ways to do your tasks that don’t put too much stress on your shoulder.
 Before your therapy sessions end, your therapist will teach you a number of ways to avoid future problems.